Jwakers/articuria/README.md

 - [x] Fix clerk sign up
 - [ ] Refactor server files in to a server folder (e.g. server/db/schema)
 - [ ] Isolate the video render between recording video stream and playback.
 After recording "No video recording" message is briefly shown
+- [ ] Add toast component for error handling inside handleStartRecording function
+- [ ] Get a large fixed store of table topics (Will eventually be evolved to use AI generated topics)
+- [ ] remove naming feature for the video download

 ## 1. Project Setup